Color Combinations | Colored Outfits | Common Colors | Eye Colors | Good and Evil Colors | Hair Color | Light and Dark Colors

 - Scares: Jacuzzi Splot, Raku and Chitoge

-- Opposes: The House of Pride, any immortal deity (aside from Isaac and Miria)
+- Opposes: The House of Pride and Egotism, any immortal deity (aside from Isaac and Miria)

 - Ascended after finding out that Claire was already in the Pantheon.
 Ladd wasted no time in looking for his rival, and slaughtered a good number of deities unlucky enough to have gotten in his way.
 By the time he found Claire, he was completely drenched in blood.
 Before their rematch could even start, he was dragged off to the Court of the Gods, and they sent him to the House of Personal Appearance for the mess he made.

 - Isaac and Miria were happy to see their friend ascend.
 Jacuzzi was a different story.
 He remembered the mayhem on the Flying Pussyfoot, and has been staying away from Ladd ever since.

 - Hates the entirety of the House of Pride, thinking they're an overconfident lot who need to be knocked a peg down.

 - Attempted to go on a killing spree of every deified immortal, just so he could prove they could in fact be killed.
 Then it was explained to Ladd that Death Is Cheap in the Pantheon, so they couldn't stay dead.
 His reaction?

 That's great!
 Means I get to kill some more!